VladaAlek/Django_17_06_24_really_good/README.md

  - **Favicon** *not visible* in Firefox: [06/Aug/2024 08:31:59] "GET /4/ HTTP/1.1" 500 352382
 Not Found: /favicon.ico. *Visible* in: Edge and Chrome.
  - deleted bibliographic unit still visible in the list [Not Deleted](static/images/Disaster_Reseach.png);
+ - Server Error 500 when attempting to open single book view [Server Error 500](static/images/external%20server%20error.png); The possible cause of problem was detected, but the issue was left unaddressed due to the time scarcity: [stackoverflow](https://stackoverflow.com/questions/46021463/heroku-giving-500-error-with-little-information-internal-server-error  "stackoverflow")

 ### Testing